 On Thursday, Isaiah Geiling, 2, was mauled to death by a family pit bull in Louisville.

-UPDATE 05/03/19: On Friday, WLKY updated their report with new information.
+On Friday, WLKY updated their report with new information.
 They spoke to the child's maternal grandmother, Cynthia Coy, who said the deadly dog mauling came just weeks after the dog had attacked Isaiah, ripping his ear.
 Coy provided a photograph of the child's injury.
 "So obviously the dog has attacked him before," Coy said.
 "Where was my daughter?
 Was she there?"
-Coy asked, referring to the fatal dog mauling Thursday at the home on Grand Avenue.
+Coy asked, referring to the home on Grand Avenue where the fatal dog mauling occurred on Thursday.

 According to WLKY footage, Isaiah was with a "relative" at the home on Grand Avenue when the dog attacked.
 Shelby Chadwell, who along with his cousin risked his life to save the boy, stated yesterday, "The man that owns the dog had a very tough time wrestling the dog, pinning it, and getting it under control to take it back home."
 Unidentified neighbors told WLKY the dog was known for its aggressiveness and had gotten loose at least two or three times in the past.